bomas7/411_final_project/README.md

 # 411_final_project
 ## Bad Weather Checker App
 ### Overview
 This project is a web-based application designed to do the most important part of weather checking: checking for bad weather!
-(ADD MORE)
+We allow users to set their location to any city in the world and check for the most important part of weather checking: bad weather.
+We let users know if any days are rain, snow, thunder, or cloudy in the near future.
 ### Routes
-1. **Get Coordinates**
+1. **Set Location **
-  - Route Path : `/get_coordinates`
+  - Route Path : `/api/set-location`
-  - Request Type  : GET
+  - Request Type  : PUT
-  -  Purpose  : Allows users to get the Latitude and Longitude coordinates of a city
+  -  Purpose  : Allows users to get change the location (initially set to Boston)
   -  Request Format:
     - city_name (string): Name of city
-    - state_code (string): *(Parameter is Only for cities in US)* FIPS Code of State of City
+    - state_code (string): *(Parameter is Only for cities in US)* Name of state
     - country_code (string): ISO 3166 Code of Country of City
   -  Response Format: JSON
   -  Success Response Example: